Prashasti-Sarraf/HexoAssignment_MinimalAutonomousAgent/README.md

 python minimal_autonomous_agent.py --dataset_dir <dataset> --output submission.csv --seeds 0 1 2 --time_limit 86400
 ```
 ### Overview
-This autonomous agent inspects the dataset folder to infer its **modality** (text, tabular, image, or text-seq2seq) by analyzing column types, file formats, and sample content.
+This autonomous agent inspects the dataset folder to infer its **modality** (text, tabular, text-seq2seq, image or time-series) by analyzing column types, file formats, and sample content.
 It then selects a **baseline strategy** suited to the modality:

 - **Text:** TF-IDF vectorization + Logistic Regression